MJKWoolnough/minecraft/nbt/README.md

 }
 ```

-WriteError is an error returned when a write error occurs
+WriteError is an error returned when a write error occurs.

 #### func (WriteError) Error